kevinfengcs88/nvim/README.md

 - Add something like oil.nvim (netrw philosophy for exploring files)
 - Comments still wrap when hitting <CR> in insert mode (a new line is created with a comment by default)
 - Figure out why Neovim's insert mode cursor is not a block on the first time it opens (but is a block every time after)
+- Change comment color for Material darker theme to yellow (?)
+- Change indent line color to something more subtle